+Applications for Fall 2018 are now closed.
 All applications must be submitted on-line through the Faculty of Graduate Studies web-based system.
+The online admission application system will be available starting September 1st and will have a deadline of January 15.

 - Official transcripts from all post-secondary institutions attended.
 Read the Requirements for Acceptance of Uploaded Transcripts.

 - A Statement of Intent specifying your area of interest and plans for study in the graduate program in this department.
 This letter of intent is approximately two to three pages in length (paper size 8 1/2" x 11", 1" margin, 12 point font) .This is the Department's first introduction to you, and gives us an idea of what you are interested in studying, how these interests fit into ongoing departmental research and whether we are the right place for you to pursue your academic goals.

 - A detailed curriculum vitae (resume) outlining your scholarly studies.
 Include editorial credentials, work and professional activities and volunteer contributions.